zyonee/opencbm/xum1541/README.txt

 controller.
 It is available in various places.
 Compatible clones exist on ebay.com and other places.

-No additional components are required - all the IEC lines can be soldered directly to the board:
+No additional components are required (unless you're building the 7406 version which is closer to the original ZoomFloppy design and supports SRQ nibbling) all the IEC lines can be soldered directly to the board:

     PB2 (16)   DATA
     PB3 (14)   CLK
     PB4 (8)    ATN
     PB5 (9)    SRQ
     PB6 (10)   RESET

+  IN pins only for 7406 model
+    PC6 (5)    DATA IN
+    PB1 (15)   CLK IN
+    PE6 (7)    ATN IN
+    PD4 (4)    SRQ IN
+    PD7 (6)    RESET IN

     PD0 (3)    DATA0 (optional parallel connection)
     PD1 (2)    DATA1 (optional parallel connection)